Requirements

 -

-Depiction of theme or story
+Depiction of theme, story or choreographic intent

 -